 Step 4.
 After that, click the Profiles button.

 Step 5.
-Then, select a profile under the “WiFi Profiles” section you want to backup and click the Export button.
+Then, select a profile under the “WiFi Profiles” section you want to back up and click the Export button.

 Step 6.
 After that, you will see two options in the drop-down menu: “Password: Encrypted” and “Password: Plaintext.”
 Select an option according to your needs.